MEET THE CLIMATE NEXUS TEAM

 Read bio

-As climate science communications manager, Terran Kirksey is involved with climate science outreach to the public and media via our Climate Signals program.
+As senior communications manager, Terran Kirksey is involved with outreach to the public and media.

-Prior to joining Climate Nexus, Terran amassed a decade of science communications experience as a broadcast meteorologist, working in several regions of the country.
+Prior to joining Climate Nexus, Terran amassed a decade of science/climate communications experience as a broadcast meteorologist, working in several regions of the country.

 Terran has a Bachelor of Science degree in Meteorology from The University of Oklahoma, and a Masters of Science degree in Geosciences from Mississippi State University.